ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 This would replace the existing calls to `typePrimRep`, which panic when encountering type family applications like `Id IntRep`.

 Firstly, evidence from solving `FixedRuntimeRep` constraints in the typechecker will be stored in TTG extension fields at `GhcTc` pass (e.g. in `XApp` for `HsExpr`, in `XWildPat`, `XVarPat`, ... in `Pat`, etc).
 Secondly, this information needs to persist in some fashion through desugaring, so that the code generator has enough information.
-Here are some of the ideas considered so far for:
+Here are some of the ideas considered so far:

 ### Alternative 1: Evidence = [PrimRep]